Branched Drain Greywater Systems

 -Rainy Fackler-Adams, organic gardener, owner of a branched drain greywater system at a state of California greywater test site

 (Branched Drains used to be it's own stand alone book, and this page was it's description.)
-A large amount of free information on Branched Drains can be found here and on the Create an Oasis with Grey Water
+A large amount of free information on Branched Drains can be found here and on the Create an Oasis with Greywater web page.

 A decade of experience with dozens of residential greywater systems led ecological designer Art Ludwig to question everything about conventional greywater system design.
 He stripped away every possible bit of complexity until the essence of a greywater system remained: a pipe network for distributing water from the house to a number of trees around the yard.
 Branched drains provide economical, reliable, sanitary, low maintenance distribution of household greywater to downhill plants without filtration, pumping, or surge tanks...

-Advantages, disadvantages, and limitations of branched drain systems, designing a system, assessing greywater sources and irrigation need, checking levels with a water level, selecting plants, estimating irrigation need, cost/benefit analysis, installation, laying pipe with marginal slope, branched drains for Third World materials and conditions, mulch basin design, maintenance, system examples, and references & suppliers can be found in Create an Oasis with Grey Water (book).
-The Builder's Grey Water Guide (book) is recommended for new construction & remodeling.
+Advantages, disadvantages, and limitations of branched drain systems, designing a system, assessing greywater sources and irrigation need, checking levels with a water level, selecting plants, estimating irrigation need, cost/benefit analysis, installation, laying pipe with marginal slope, branched drains for Third World materials and conditions, mulch basin design, maintenance, system examples, and references & suppliers can be found in Oasis greywater-book.
+The Builder's GW Guide-book is recommended for new construction & remodeling.